-Conyer Clayton is an Ottawa-based multidisciplinary artist who aims to live with compassion, gratitude, and awe.
+Conyer Clayton is an Ottawa-based multidisciplinary artist and editor who aims to live with compassion, gratitude, and awe.

-Conyer's debut full-length poetry collection, We Shed Our Skin Like Dynamite, is forthcoming with Guernica Editions.
+Conyer's debut full-length poetry collection, We Shed Our Skin Like Dynamite, was released May 2020 with Guernica Editions.
 She also released her first solo musical EP, Further Behind You, on May 1, 2020.

 In August 2018, Conyer released her first album, If the river stood still, in collaboration with Nathanael Larochette.
 This album fuses poetry and music to take the listener on a journey through loss, grieving, healing, and understanding.
 This album was released alongside its sister project, Mitosis.

 In 2017, she won ARC's Diana Brebner Prize for her poem "Seeds," and 3rd place in the 2017 Prairie Fire Banff Center Carman Bliss Poetry Contest for "What you actually lost."
 In 2018, she was awarded the honourable mention in The Fiddlehead's 2018 Ralph Gustafson Poetry Prize for her piece "Recurrent, " and her poem "Southern Belle" was long-listed for Vallum Magazine's 2018 Poem of the Year.
 She had 2 poems long-listed for the The New Quarterly's 2019 Nick Blatchford Occasional Verse Contest.
 She was the co-winner, alongside Bardia Sinaee, of The Capilano Review's 2019 Robin Blaser Poetry Prize.